mfc/baseline-org-policies/baseline security practices.md

 ## 3. Communications policies

-### 3.1 Practices and policies
+### 3.1 Practices

-* Provide staff with work accounts (email, chat)
+* Provide staff with work accounts (email, chat, voice)
-* Don't use your work account for personal communication or visa versa -- this can be difficult if your work is in your community -- at minimum make sure that you still have personal space online where you do not feel watched, judged, or "branded" by the org you work for -- changing default FB sharing settings for posts and photos, creating groups, requiring consent to be tagged in a post or photo
+* Don't use your work account for personal communication or visa versa
+  * this can be difficult if your work is in your community
+  * at minimum make sure that you still have personal space online where you do not feel watched, judged, or "branded" by the org you work for
+* changing default FB sharing settings for posts and photos, creating groups, requiring consent to be tagged in a post or photo

+* agree on more and less sensitive communications methods for staff

-* Do not open unsolicited attachments or links
+* Do not share or open unsolicited attachments or links
--- Clear hyperlink and attachment policies
+* fight the email deluge by agreeing on informative subject lines

 * enable HTTPS for your organization's website
--- at minimum, ensure that the log-in page for administrating the website has HTTPS enabled.
+  * at minimum, ensure that the log-in page for administrating the website has HTTPS enabled.

-### 3.2 Email
+### 3.2 Infrastructure

-#### Organizational
-* fight the email deluge by agreeing on informative subject lines

-#### Technical
+* know what organizations or companies provide you with your communication needs

+* all online communications channels used by staff should at minimum use transport layer security (TLS), whether Jabber/XMPP chat, IMAP/SMTP email or webmail, IRC chat, etc.

 * Ensure that staff access email accounts through HTTPS

 * Ensure that email provider uses STARTTLS